 Here is a blog post on it!

 Self-worth.
-I had very little.
+I had very little after that day crying on the floor.
 It was completely attached to the work I was creating, which I had just quit my job, and was now being re-evaluated.
 It was completely attached to my relationship with my ex.
 Our lives became completely intertwined, not knowing where I started and he began.
 I basically didn’t have any idea of my own self-worth.
 My identity was tied to things that we're now vanishing from my life.
 Once we parted ways, I was able to find myself again.
 To see what kinds of things I liked to do outside of our relationship.
 To see what kinds of foods I liked to eat.
 To see what kind of people I surrounded myself by.
 To see who was around even if he wasn’t.
 This was a huge eye-opening moment - finding out who was still there.
 I was finding out my self-worth and my identity all at the same time.

 I knew that working in fashion was no joke.
 I knew what I was signing up for and I lasted for a couple years before I couldn’t take it anymore.
 I couldn’t take the unnecessary competition.
 I couldn’t take the lack of team-player mentality.
 I couldn’t take the rude phone calls.
 I couldn’t take the passive-aggressive emails.
 I couldn't take the corporate politics.
 I couldn’t take the 12 hour days.
 I couldn’t manage the laundry drop off’s, morning/mid-afternoon coffee pickups, 3 lunch orders a day, 3 schedules/calendars and 10 meetings per person to manage.
 I couldn’t handle it.
 I never worked out.
 I never ate healthy foods.
 I never had any time for myself.
 I ended up getting a 5-day chronic migraine from the stress and unhappiness.
 And then I just stopped.
 I decided that it was time to find something new.
 I had had enough when someone else got the promotion that I had been working for, for the past two years.
 The position that I thought I had proved through blood, sweat, and tears.
 And so, I started applying for positions.
 Something smaller, something less corporate and something less-fashiony.
 Somewhere where I didn’t have to put on “work” clothes.
 Somewhere where I could create beautiful inspiration things… and within 1 week of searching for a new job, a position at Garance Doré opened up looking for a Studio Coordinator.
 Thank you, Universe.